-Think about a French city break and many people immediately think of Paris.
-But France has many other wonderful cities too.
+Think about a French city break and most will think of Paris.
+But France boasts many other cities worthy of a weekend break.

-Here are ten of my favourite French cities to inspire your next adventure…
+Here are ten of the best France city breaks to help inspire your next adventure…

-Capital of the Alsace region, this stylish city on the Rhine is home to the European Parliament and Council of Europe.
+Capital of the Alsace region, this stylish French city on the River Rhine is home to the European Parliament and Council of Europe.

-Cruise the canals for a tranquil view of the half-timbered Petite France district, the covered bridges and Vauban Dam.
-Then stroll the historic centre on foot to the soaring Gothic cathedral.
+Cruise the canals for a tranquil view of Strasbourg’s half-timbered Petite France district, its covered bridges and the 17th century Vauban Dam.

 Northern gateway to the Loire Valley and just an hour from Paris by high-speed train, Chartres is renowned for the rich colours of its cathedral windows.

-Visit the nearby Stained Glass Museum to see reproductions at eye level and maybe book a Pilgrim’s Tour of the cathedral by candlelight.
-Visit between April and October for the Chartres en Lumières free light festival played out on 24 historic buildings.
+Take a trip to the nearby Stained Glass Museum to see reproductions at eye level, and maybe book a Pilgrim’s Tour of the cathedral by candlelight.

 Jewel of the French Atlantic Coast, La Rochelle’s Vieux Port is bordered by photogenic twin towers.

 Take a city break to La Rochelle for romantic quayside strolls.
 Watch the world go by, visit the aquarium and explore the Maritime Museum where the exhibits are housed on three ships.